-Why Focusing on Maximizing Project Crediting Potential and Minimizing Risk is Critical to NbS Industry Growth
+Why Maximizing Project Crediting Potential and Minimizing Risk is Critical to NbS Industry Growth

 Nature-based solutions include conservation, restoration, and land management projects that generate carbon credits by avoiding, reducing or sequestering greenhouse gas emissions.